 The exhibits are both inside the museum and outside in the gardens.
 You can learn about the West Winds Mansion itself, the gardens, the history of electricity in Minnesota, electricity in our own bodies, Benjamin Franklin’s electricity discovery.
 You can also experience libraries and art.
 The spookiest part of the museum is Frankenstein’s Laboratory.
 Sir (who is 4) was so freaked out by this little eerie tucked away room in the mansion, that he wouldn’t even walk by it.

-Matching heartbeats per minute to different activities and matching different animals’ heartbeats.
+- Matching heartbeats per minute to different activities

 And this is where I tell you the story that stuck with me the most.